LEARNAcademy/syllabus/cat-tinder/connecting/fetch-read.md

 ## Challenge: Cat Tinder Fetch Read Functionality
 As a developer, I have been commissioned to create an application where a user can see cute cats looking for friends.
 As a user, I can see a list of cats.
 I can click on a cat and see more information about that cat.
 I can also add cats to the list of cats looking for friends.
 If my work is acceptable to my client, I may also be asked to add the ability to remove a cat from the list as well as edit cat information.

-- As a developer, I can get the cats from the database and set the array in state
+- As a developer, I can get the cats from the database and set the array in state.
-- As a user, I can see all the cats
+- As a user, I can see all the cats.
-- As a user, I can see the information for just one cat
+- As a user, I can see the information for just one cat.

 ---
 [Back to Syllabus] (../../README.md#bringing-it-together)